top of page

 • Nerve injury: ~0.8%

-• Better safety profile than surgery - Compared to vein stripping, EVLA shows lower rates of severe complications, such as infection and nerve damage.
+Compared to vein stripping, EVLA shows lower rates of severe complications, such as infection and nerve damage.
+This makes it a safer option for many patients.

 Recovery & Convenience

-• Quick turnaround: Most patients return to normal activity within a day or two.
+Most patients return to normal activity within a day or two after the procedure.
+This quick recovery is one of the key benefits of laser surgery.

-• Post-treatment care: Usage of compression stockings for a short period—typically up to two weeks—is common to support recovery.
+Usage of compression stockings for a short period—typically up to two weeks—is common to support recovery.
+This helps reduce swelling and promotes healing.

-• Faster recovery than traditional surgery: Patients generally experience less pain and a quicker return to routine after EVLA compared to open surgery.
+Patients generally experience less pain and a quicker return to routine after EVLA compared to open surgery.
+This makes it a more appealing option for those looking to minimize downtime.

 Comparing Alternatives

-• Laser for spider & small veins - For facial spider veins, laser therapy shows high efficacy—78% to 94% of treated veins significantly improved or disappeared.
+For facial spider veins, laser therapy shows high efficacy—78% to 94% of treated veins significantly improved or disappeared.
+This makes it a versatile option for various vein issues.

 Summary at a Glance